betable/betable-ios-sdk/README.md

 * Support for iOS7
 * More stable pre-caching of authorize page
 * Now using a track enpoint for better tracking of users, and tracks users through ad installs.

+## 1.0.4

+* Added 5.1 support
+* No longer persisting stored access tokens after app deletion.
+* Removed the requirement to add an environment
+* Added -supportInViewController:onClose: although the website does not currently support it
+* Added landscape views for all web views except authorize
+* Exposing the proper methods from betable.h

 ## 0.9.0